Catherine Yang

 Many studies have looked at how alcohol use affects patient compliance to antiviral therapy, with fewer focusing on the early stages, Vagenas said.
 Out of 53 papers the group examined, 33 investigated whether alcohol users were less likely to adhere to the prescribed treatment, but only two looked at whether patients diagnosed with HIV were less likely to be connected to the specialized care they needed if they had alcohol use problems.

 This disparity in research is striking, especially given CDC data that reveals a chasm between HIV diagnosis and linkage to care, Vagenas said.
-According to the CDC, fewer than half of patients diagnosed with HIV get linked to HIV medical care.
+According to the CDC, fewer than half of patients diagnosed with HIV get linked to HIV medical care, highlighting the importance of hiv free testing to help bridge this gap.
 In contrast, four-fifths of patients prescribed antiviral therapies achieve viral suppression.

 The researchers found that alcohol abuse negatively impacts outcomes at every stage of the continuum of care, with the adherence stage — the stage in which patients adhere to prescribed medication — appearing to be the one that is most affected, Azar said.